-The English Graduate Student Resources Wiki is a comprehensive resource page with links to program information, the Graduate Student Handbook, sample documents, and other resource webpages.
+The English Graduate Student Resources Canvas Page is a comprehensive resource page with links to program information, the Graduate Student Handbook, sample documents, and other resource webpages.
 Use it to find PhD program requirements, as well as information about registration and time schedules, teaching, and dissertation fellowships.
 This is also where to look for sample orals lists, dissertation proposals, and descriptions of various departmental procedures.
-The Wiki includes multiple links to Humanities Division, Hyde Park, and City of Chicago resources, as well as links to important external research resources, and to professional organizations and societies relevant to scholars in English.

 - Oral Fields Exam Approval Form

 - Dissertation Defense Final Examination Approval Form

 - Student Manual of University Policies & Regulations